 When the producers of an event as iconic as the Olympics double down on accessibility measures, it doesn’t go unnoticed.
 Not only will captioning be added to the live streams but greater accessibility will be granted as viewers check in on their favorite events online.

 NBC is offering improved web accessibility on NBCOlympics.com and the NBC Sports app for this year’s games to accommodate a wider audience.
 Some of the features the broadcaster will provide include color contrast, support for screen readers and keyboard navigation.

 The Olympics serve to bridge the gap between diverse people.
 Offering improved accessibility will add to that objective and ensure that a larger audience can take part in the excitement of watching the world’s top athletes compete “in the spirit of friendship, solidarity and fair play.”

 Companies like Verbit and VITAC help to support accessibility for events as iconic as the Olympics, as well as smaller business conferences, by putting innovative captioning and real-time technology to use.
-Verbit’s live closed captioning service and audio description solution, for example, help broadcasters ensure their programming adheres to legal requirements while accommodating as many viewers as possible.
+Verbit’s live captioning service and audio description solution, for example, help broadcasters ensure their programming adheres to legal requirements while accommodating as many viewers as possible.
 To learn more, contact us today.